ackama/projectworks-leave-notifications/README.md

 - `PW_URL` - you _probably_ don't need to change this unless you have a CNAME, proxy, or something else that changes the projectworks host to connect to.
-- `LOCALE` - hints to date-fns where in the world you are
+- `LOCALE` - hints to date functions where in the world you are
 - `APPROVED_LEAVE_STATUS` - the ID number of the leave status that means "approved".
 It's not clear how customer-specific these are, YMMV.
 You can view your own organisation's leave status names and IDs using